FlorianDeBoni/molecules-clustering/README.md

-# Molecules Llustering
+# Molecules Clustering
 Clustering molecules dynamics on GPU

 # Download the dataset
 https://www.dsimb.inserm.fr/ATLAS/database/ATLAS/1k5n_A/1k5n_A_protein.zip
+and unzip it in a `/dataset` folder

-from this website
+Dataset website
 https://www.dsimb.inserm.fr/ATLAS/database/ATLAS/1k5n_A/1k5n_A.html

 # Building the chemfiles library to read the .xtc files: